mariojlunam/FlaskApp/README.md

 # Spatial Query APP

-Example of a Flask App that retrieve data based in bbox build from 2 points,
+Example of a Flask App that retrieve data based in bbox built from 2 points,

 It uses spatial functionality in the backend to return valid geojson that could be used to rendered on maps or for different uses.